 Construction Output in Malaysia averaged 7.08 percent from 2011 until 2023, reaching an all time high of 42.60 percent in the second quarter of 2021 and a record low of -44.90 percent in the second quarter of 2020.
 This page provides - Malaysia Construction Output- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Malaysia Construction Output - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Construction Output in Malaysia is expected to be 12.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Construction Output in Malaysia to stand at 10.10 in 12 months time.
-In the long-term, the Malaysia Construction Output is projected to trend around 13.00 percent in 2020, according to our econometric models.
+Construction Output in Malaysia is expected to be 9.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Malaysia Construction Output is projected to trend around 4.40 percent in 2024 and 2.60 percent in 2025, according to our econometric models.